actionml/docs.actionml.com/predictionio_cli_cheatsheet.md

  - `pio status` this checks the config of PredictionIO and connects to the databased used, it does not connect to Spark or check the status of things like HDFS.
  - `pio app list` list information about apps the systems knows about, this is used primarily to see which collections of data are registered with the EventServer.
- - `pio app new <appname>` this creates an empty collection and a key that can be used to send events to the EventServer.
+ - `pio app new some-appname` this creates an empty collection and a key that can be used to send events to the EventServer.
- - `pio app delete <appname>` remove app and all data from the EventServer
+ - `pio app delete some-appname` remove app and all data from the EventServer
- - `pio app data-delete <appname>
+ - `pio app data-delete some-appname`

 #Workflow Commands